Skip to main content

 Jen Myers articulated the challenge clearly.
 She said, "You want to make sure your inventory is tracked across those two different systems," especially when retailers demand precise shipments while D2C customers place their own orders.
 Cross-channel data sharing keeps both worlds aligned.

-Built for brands that love to build
+Built for brands that plan to scale

 The future belongs to brands with connected data